-VAT payable is calculated either by the tax credit method or the value added method.
+VAT payable is calculated either by the tax credit method or the value-added method.
 The tax credit method applies to business establishments that fully implement the regime on accounting, invoices, and source vouchers as stipulated by law and registered to pay VAT by the tax credit method.

-The value added method applies to foreign organizations and individuals conducting business without establishing residence in Vietnam, have income arising in Vietnam, and has not implemented a regime on accounting, invoices, and source documents; and are not involved in the activities of purchasing and selling gold, silver and precious stones.
+The value-added method applies to foreign organizations and individuals conducting business without establishing residence in Vietnam, having income arising in Vietnam, and not implementing a regime on accounting, invoices, and source documents.
+And are not involved in the activities of purchasing and selling gold, silver, and precious stones.

-CREDIT FOR INPUT VALUE ADDED TAX
+CREDIT FOR INPUT VALUE-ADDED TAX

-Business establishments that pay VAT in accordance with the tax credit method are permitted a credit for input VAT as follows:
+Business establishments that pay VAT under the tax credit method are permitted a credit for input VAT as follows:

-• Input VAT levied on goods and services used by businesses subject to VAT is fully credited.

-• Input VAT levied on goods and services that are used in a business that has elements subject to VAT and elements not subject to VAT, only the amount of input VAT levied on the goods and services used in elements subject to VAT will be credited.
-Input VAT levied on fixed assets used in both VAT businesses and non-taxable businesses will be fully credited.
+- Input VAT levied on goods and services used by businesses subject to VAT is fully credited. - For input VAT levied on goods and services used in a business that has elements subject to VAT and elements not subject to VAT, only the amount of input VAT charged on the goods and services used in elements subject to VAT will be credited.
+Input VAT levied on fixed assets used in both VAT businesses and nontaxable businesses will be fully credited.

 Upon determination of the tax payable for a month, creditable input VAT arising during such month will be declared and credited.
-Where the business establishment discovers an amount of VAT which was not deductible upon declaration, due to omission of an invoice or receipt for tax payment, which was not declared for credit, it will be permitted to make a declaration for additional credit.
-The maximum period for the declaration and additional credit is six months from the month dated on the invoice or receipt omitted.
+Suppose a business establishment discovers an amount of VAT that was not deductible upon declaration due to the omission of an invoice or receipt for tax payment not declared for credit.
+In that case, it can make a declaration for additional credit.
+The maximum period for claiming an extra credit is six months from the month dated on the invoice or receipt omitted.